Riley-Py/UWaterloo-Work/PSYCH 207/U1 - History, Methods, Paradigms/Influences on the Study of Cognition.md

 - Humans, like communication channels, were known as *limited-capacity processors*, where a person can only do so many things at once.
 - Noam Chomsky was a linguist who saw the importance, like psychologists, of studying how people acquire, understand, and produce language
 	- He explained that behaviourism could not explain language, as in a study with children, children can't have their grammar corrected as they can't "hear" the problems
+- Chomsky came to think that people's language abilities are unspoken system of rules, known as *generative grammar*, which allows speakers to construct/listeners to understand sentences that make sense in the language
 -